Etiquette in South Korea: Housewarming

 Housewarming in South Korea is called jib-deu-li (집들이), and it involves the customary practice of hosting a small gathering after moving into a new home.
 Friends, relatives, and neighbors are shown around the house while being served food and drinks.
 Traditionally, the owner of the new home would invite a shaman (무당 mudang) to perform a shamanist ritual (gut) on the evening of move-in day.
 However, today people prefer to celebrate the completion of home construction somewhat differently.
-In Ongjin-gun, Gyeonggi-do, it is called the deulchari (들차리), and the owner will select an evening to invite friends and villagers to show them around while serving them food.
+In Ongjin-gun, Gyeonggi Province, it is called the deulchari (들차리), and the owner will select an evening to invite friends and villagers to show them around while serving them food.
 The food served is usually bibimbap (비빔밥) mixed with rice, bean sprouts, and gangtu (a type of seaweed).
 People celebrate late into the night by playing an hourglass-shaped drum (장구 janggu) and singing.
 People who live in the Seongnam area have a similar celebration when they build or move into a new home.
 Their guests prepare matches or candles, which symbolizes their wishes for the household to rise and prosper.
 People offer detergent and toilet paper as moving-in presents, which signifies that everything will go well.